 'Give an example of a time when you showed initiative.'
 Tricky graduate interview question

 Preparation is the key to managing your graduate job interview nerves.
-If you’ve thought in advance about the questions you might be asked, you’ll be able to approach a face-to-face meeting with your prospective employer with confidence, secure in the knowledge that you’ve done all you can to avoid ending up lost for words.
+If you’ve thought in advance about the questions you might be asked, you’ll be able to approach a face-to-face meeting or video interview with your prospective employer with confidence, secure in the knowledge that you’ve done all you can to avoid ending up lost for words.

 The recruiter may ask you for an example of a time when you showed initiative in order to find out whether you’re capable of coming up with new ideas and thinking creatively in order to solve problems.
 You can take your example from your work experience, a group project or a skills-related extracurricular activity.

 Are you the kind of person who can come up with a way through a difficult situation, communicate your idea to others and work with the rest of your team to act on it?
 That's what employers are looking for.

 How not to reply to the interview question ‘Give an example of a time when you showed initiative’

 ‘On the whole I prefer to stick to doing what I’m told rather than setting myself up to fail by doing things off my own bat.
 But there was this one time when I suggested to my boss at the pizza parlour that she try offering an ‘all you can eat’ deal to students to boost trade on Mondays.
 She thought it was an interesting idea but nothing ever came of it.’

 Why is this answer unlikely to get you the graduate job you want?